Cornell University

 3.1 Laboratory Responsibilities for Personal Protective Equipment

-When deciding on the appropriate PPE to wear when performing any operations or experiments, a number of factors must be taken into consideration such as:
+When selecting PPE for laboratory operations or experiments, a number of factors must be considered, including:

-- The chemicals being used, including concentration and quantity.
+• The materials being used, including their concentration and quantity

-- The material the PPE is constructed of.
+• The material from which the PPE is constructed

-All personal protective equipment and clothing must be maintained in a sanitary and reliable condition.
-Only those items that meet NIOSH (National Institute of Occupational Safety and Health) or ANSI standards should be purchased or accepted for use.
+All personal protective equipment and protective clothing must be maintained in a sanitary and reliable condition.
+Only equipment that meets applicable NIOSH, ANSI, or other relevant consensus standards should be purchased or accepted for use.

 There are a number of safety equipment suppliers who sell a wide variety of personal protective equipment.
-Be sure to check with the Purchasing department first to find out which supplier is the Cornell preferred vendor to take advantage of discounted pricing.
-If you have questions about what PPE is most appropriate for your applications, then contact EHS at askEHS@cornell.edu.
+Check with the Purchasing department first to identify the Cornell preferred vendor and take advantage of discounted pricing.
+If you have questions about what PPE is most appropriate for your application, contact EHS at askEHS@cornell.edu.

 3.2 Training for Personal Protective Equipment

-- The proper cleaning, care, maintenance, useful life, limitations, and disposal of the PPE.
+• Proper cleaning, care, maintenance, useful life, and disposal of PPE

-As with any training sessions, PPE training must be documented, including a description of the information covered during the training session and a copy of the sign-in sheet.
-Training records must be kept of the names of the persons trained, the type of training provided, and the dates when training occurred.
+As with all required training, PPE training must be documented.
+Records should include the names of individuals trained, the type of training provided, and the date(s) of training, and must be maintained and available for review.
 EHS will maintain records of employees who attend EHS training sessions.

-Information on the specific PPE required to carry out procedures within the laboratory using hazardous chemicals must also be included in the laboratory’s Standard Operating Procedures.
+Information on the specific PPE required to carry out laboratory procedures must also be included in the laboratory’s Standard Operating Procedures.

 3.3 Eye Protection